The need for new approaches to mental health

 Why new approaches to mental health are essential

-Mental health conditions like depression and anxiety are now among the leading causes of young people.
-While services continue to response to urgent needs, rates of mental illness are rising faster in children and young people than in adults.
-Most treatment models focus on the symptoms rather than root causes, and prevention is often overlooked.
+Mental health conditions such as depression and anxiety are now among the leading causes of disability in young people.
+While promising research has been conducted over the last 25 years and services are responding to urgent needs, rates of mental illness continue to rise – and are rising faster in young people than in adults.
+Meanwhile, most treatment models focus on the symptoms rather than root causes, and prevention is often overlooked.

 Mental health in numbers